aaronbloomfield/ics/hws/hw-cryptocurrency.md

 in the [basic-test.sh](cryptocurrency/basic-test.sh)
 ([html](cryptocurrency/basic-test.sh.html)) script.
 Note that you will have to run `chmod 755 basic-test.sh` before you can run the shell script.
+Also note that this shell script takes the SHA-256 sum of one of the block files via the `sha256sum` command -- if you don't have this command on your computer, you can remove that line.

-A quick note notes about this execution run: when a wallet is generated, a signature of the public key is used to identify the wallet (or perhaps it's the public key itself -- how this is done is up to you).
+In this execution run, when a wallet is generated, a signature of the public key is used to identify the wallet (or perhaps it's the public key itself -- how this is done is up to you).
 It is this value that is returned by the `address` call, and is indicated below in the output (`New wallet generated in 'alice.wallet.txt' with signature abdfa7a347c40443`).
-You can (and likely should, as this program does) use only the first 20 (or so) digits of that wallet signature.
+You can -- and likely should, as this program does -- use only the first 16 (or so) digits of that wallet signature rather than the full SHA-256 hash of this signature.

 ```
-# ./cryptomoney.sh name
+$ ./cryptomoney.sh name
 AaronDollar(TM)
-# ./cryptomoney.sh genesis
+$ ./cryptomoney.sh genesis
 Genesis block created in 'block_0.txt'
-# ./cryptomoney.sh generate alice.wallet.txt
+$ ./cryptomoney.sh generate alice.wallet.txt
-New wallet generated in 'alice.wallet.txt' with signature abdfa7a347c40443
+New wallet generated in 'alice.wallet.txt' with signature e1f3ec14abcb45da
-# export alice=`./cryptomoney.sh address alice.wallet.txt`
+$ export alice=`./cryptomoney.sh address alice.wallet.txt`
-# echo alice.wallet.txt wallet signature: $alice
+$ echo alice.wallet.txt wallet signature: $alice
-alice.wallet.txt wallet signature: abdfa7a347c40443
+alice.wallet.txt wallet signature: e1f3ec14abcb45da
-# ./cryptomoney.sh fund $alice 100 01-alice-funding.txt
+$ ./cryptomoney.sh fund $alice 100 01-alice-funding.txt
-Funded wallet abdfa7a347c40443 with 100
+Funded wallet e1f3ec14abcb45da with 100 AaronDollars on Tue Apr 02 23:08:59 EDT 2019
-# ./cryptomoney.sh generate bob.wallet.txt
+$ ./cryptomoney.sh generate bob.wallet.txt
-New wallet generated in 'bob.wallet.txt' with signature 007fa96df53eb514
+New wallet generated in 'bob.wallet.txt' with signature d96b71971fbeec39
-# export bob=`./cryptomoney.sh address bob.wallet.txt`
+$ export bob=`./cryptomoney.sh address bob.wallet.txt`
-# echo bob.wallet.txt wallet signature: $bob
+$ echo bob.wallet.txt wallet signature: $bob
-bob.wallet.txt wallet signature: 007fa96df53eb514
+bob.wallet.txt wallet signature: d96b71971fbeec39
-# ./cryptomoney.sh fund $bob 100 02-bob-funding.txt
+$ ./cryptomoney.sh fund $bob 100 02-bob-funding.txt
-Funded wallet 007fa96df53eb514 with 100
+Funded wallet d96b71971fbeec39 with 100 AaronDollars on Tue Apr 02 23:09:00 EDT 2019
-# ./cryptomoney.sh transfer alice.wallet.txt $bob 12.5 03-alice-to-bob.txt
+$ ./cryptomoney.sh transfer alice.wallet.txt $bob 12.5 03-alice-to-bob.txt
-Transfered 12.5 from alice.wallet.txt to 007fa96df53eb514 and the statement to '03-alice-to-bob.txt'
+Transferred 12.5 from alice.wallet.txt to d96b71971fbeec39 and the statement to '03-alice-to-bob.txt' on Tue Apr 02 23:09:00 EDT 2019
-# ./cryptomoney.sh transfer bob.wallet.txt $alice 2.5 04-bob-to-alice.txt
+$ ./cryptomoney.sh transfer bob.wallet.txt $alice 2.5 04-bob-to-alice.txt
-Transfered 2.5 from bob.wallet.txt to abdfa7a347c40443 and the statement to '04-bob-to-alice.txt'
+Transferred 2.5 from bob.wallet.txt to e1f3ec14abcb45da and the statement to '04-bob-to-alice.txt' on Tue Apr 02 23:09:01 EDT 2019
-# ./cryptomoney.sh verify alice.wallet.txt 01-alice-funding.txt
+$ ./cryptomoney.sh verify alice.wallet.txt 01-alice-funding.txt
-Any fund request (i.e., from bigfoot) is considered valid; written to the ledger
+Any funding request (i.e., from bigfoot) is considered valid; written to the ledger
-# ./cryptomoney.sh verify bob.wallet.txt 02-bob-funding.txt
+$ ./cryptomoney.sh verify bob.wallet.txt 02-bob-funding.txt
-Any fund request (i.e., from bigfoot) is considered valid; written to the ledger
+Any funding request (i.e., from bigfoot) is considered valid; written to the ledger
-# ./cryptomoney.sh verify alice.wallet.txt 03-alice-to-bob.txt
+$ ./cryptomoney.sh verify alice.wallet.txt 03-alice-to-bob.txt
 The transaction in file '03-alice-to-bob.txt' with wallet 'alice.wallet.txt' is valid, and was written to the ledger
-# ./cryptomoney.sh verify bob.wallet.txt 04-bob-to-alice.txt
+$ ./cryptomoney.sh verify bob.wallet.txt 04-bob-to-alice.txt
 The transaction in file '04-bob-to-alice.txt' with wallet 'bob.wallet.txt' is valid, and was written to the ledger
-# cat ledger.txt
+$ cat ledger.txt
-bigfoot transfers 100.0 to abdfa7a347c40443
+bigfoot transferred 100.0 to e1f3ec14abcb45da on Tue Apr 02 23:09:01 EDT 2019
-bigfoot transfers 100.0 to 007fa96df53eb514
+bigfoot transferred 100.0 to d96b71971fbeec39 on Tue Apr 02 23:09:01 EDT 2019
-abdfa7a347c40443 transfers 12.5 to 007fa96df53eb514
-007fa96df53eb514 transfers 2.5 to abdfa7a347c40443
+e1f3ec14abcb45da transferred 12.5 to d96b71971fbeec39 on Tue Apr 02 23:09:02 EDT 2019
+d96b71971fbeec39 transferred 2.5 to e1f3ec14abcb45da on Tue Apr 02 23:09:02 EDT 2019
-# ./cryptomoney.sh balance $alice
+$ ./cryptomoney.sh balance $alice
-The balance for wallet abdfa7a347c40443 is: 90.0
+The balance for wallet e1f3ec14abcb45da is: 90.0
-# ./cryptomoney.sh balance $bob
+$ ./cryptomoney.sh balance $bob
-The balance for wallet 007fa96df53eb514 is: 110.0
+The balance for wallet d96b71971fbeec39 is: 110.0
-# ./cryptomoney.sh createblock
+$ ./cryptomoney.sh mine 2
-All transactions in the ledger moved to block_1.txt
+Ledger transactions moved to block_1.txt and mined with difficulty 2 and nonce 1029
+$ sha256sum block_1.txt
+00cc159f08e9e833d2cc85e8dce788020603346829e86f623e6f3c7e36e34b6c  block_1.txt
-# ./cryptomoney.sh validate
+$ ./cryptomoney.sh validate
-The entire blockchain is valid.
+The entire blockchain is valid
-#
+$
 ```

-## Notes
+## Miscellaneous Notes

 There are a number of assumptions you can make for your code: